Amy Baldwin

 My Experience

-I earned a Bachelor’s degree in Psychology with a minor in Women’s Studies from the University of Wisconsin-Madison and a Master’s in Social Work from the University of Chicago.
-I have worked in various mental health settings with adults as well as youth, providing individual and group counseling to address a variety of concerns that includes: depression, anxiety, social skill training, anger/stress coping, ADHD, healthy relationships, bullying issues, LGBTQ+, PTSD related to trauma exposure, grief, divorce, and family conflict.
+Amy earned a Bachelor’s degree in Psychology with a minor in Women’s Studies from the University of Wisconsin–Madison and a Master’s in Social Work from the University of Chicago.
+She has worked in a variety of mental health settings with both adults and youth, providing individual and group counseling to address a wide range of concerns, including depression, anxiety, social skills development, anger management, stress management, ADHD, healthy relationships, bullying, LGBTQ+ related issues, trauma and PTSD, grief, divorce, and family conflict.
+She also supports clients navigating life transitions, work-related stress, and challenges with balance in their personal and professional lives.

 Education